 In this section, follow photographer, Chris Knight, as he examines the relationship of lighting position to a subject’s face.
 Create intentional patterns, honing your ability to evoke a master of lighting - Rembrandt.
 Dissect Rembrandt lighting, identify components that create the aesthetic.
 Examine the cinematic styling and qualities to create classic film looks with Paramount lighting.

 Purpose of Light (8:53)

 In this section, begin to assimilate all of the practice, terminology, and examples, to form an intended purpose in the way that you light for dramatic portraiture.
 Consider the purpose of what a light is doing by breaking down jobs of light.
-Learn to identify the roles and application of a lighting setup, building up step by step in a studio environment.
+Learn to identify the roles and application of a portrait photography lighting setup, building up step by step in a studio environment.
 Examine Key, Fill, Rim, and Background lighting to confidently light with purpose, intention, and industry leading quality.